 Perhaps for the first time after partition, Kashmir dispute is emerging as a major issue for Pakistan.
 Beijing is seeking guarantees for making substantial investments in an area that is disputed, a position Delhi is supportive of.
 Is the new situation paving way for an ‘out of box’ thinking for India, Pakistan and China on Kashmir, asks Sara Wani

-(Chinese working on the Karokaran Highway in Gilgit Baltisatn)
+(Chinese working on the Karokaram Highway in Gilgit Baltistan)

 Shrill objections from either side of the LoC occupied a considerable media space over Islamabad’s loud-thinking on elevating Gilgit- Baltistan (GB) constitutional status.
 Kashmir separatists apart, the Pakistan administered Kashmir (PaK) assembly passed a resolution condemning the reports of altering the status quo as GB is “an integral part of the disputed land”.
 Lawmakers later came out in protest.

 “GB is part and parcel of the state of J&K. Any attempt to merge it into Pakistan will deal a fatal blow to our stance in the light of the UN resolutions envisaging the right to self-determination for the Kashmiris,” PaK’s Rehabilitation Minister Abdul Majid Khan was quoted saying.
 “Making it the fifth province of Pakistan will dent the Kashmir cause and would serve the interests of J&K’s enemies”.